musabbozkurt/api-gateway-service/README.md

     * Spring Cloud Gateway
     * SpringDoc Swagger
     * Event Driven Architecture with RabbitMQ
-    * Sleuth and Zipkin dependencies to track the logs
+    * micrometer-tracing dependencies to track the logs
     * Postman collection to test by using Postman
     * Keycloak integration is completed under the payment-service
     * Feign Client secure call with Keycloak integration is completed under the student-service